 In the focused group discussion that took place at Dutse Alhaji in Bwari Area Council of FCT, the women say any advocacy directing humans to protect the environment is a direct insult to God.
 They argued that God who created the universe has the supreme power to protect the environment and not men.

-According to Miss Ali, one of the women that participated in the focused group discussion, this talk about climate challenge is nothing but government officials working out plans to divert public funds over a thing that does not exist.
+According to Miss Ali, one of the women that participated in the focused group discussion, this talk about climate change is nothing but government officials working out plans to divert public funds over a thing that does not exist.

 “You see this your climate change talk, it reminds us of COVID-19 and Ebola.
 Government officials will go and meet Oyibo people, cook up lies and start diverting monies using dubious means.
 Quote me anywhere, climate change is fake” Ali said.